 The classic cotton feels you love, now with mattress-enhancing two-way stretch.
 To bring out the full potential of your mattress.

-If you want to learn more about cooling sheets and their effectiveness, read our article on cooling sheets to find out if they work.
+If you want to learn more about cooling sheets and their effectiveness, read our article on cooling sheets to find out if they're right for you.

 Luxuriously soft, stretchy, and cool to optimize the true comfort and support of your mattress.